Zilean12/Merge-and-Quick-sort/README.md

 Question -

-Write a python code to Quick and Merge Sort compare code and also analysis the BEST, WORST, AVEARGE CASE
+Write a python code to Quick and Merge Sort code and also analysis the BEST, WORST, AVEARGE CASE